Rahul-Chahar/Backend-Notes/Agenda.md

 ## Why do we need DB?
--> Store, manage & fetch data multiple times by multiple users at a single point of time.
+-> Store, manage & fetch data multiple times by multiple users at a single time.

 ## Why MongoDB?
 -> Easy to understand